popeindustries/buddy/README.md

         // A destination in which to save the processed input.
         // If a directory is specified, the input file name will be used.
         output: 'a/js/file/or/directory',
+        // An alternate destination in which to save the compressed output.
+        output_compressed: 'a/js/file/or/directory',
         // Targets can have children.
         // Any sources included in the parent target will NOT be included in the child.
         targets: [